-Jimmy Johnson brags that back in the day when the Muscle Shoals Sound Studio was firing on all cylinders, they recorded a new album every week.
+Jimmy Johnson brags that back when the Muscle Shoals Sound Studio was firing on all cylinders, they recorded a new album every week.
 He stayed in demand as both a music producer and sound engineer, but he was also the versatile guitarist for the sound studio’s legendary house band, famously called “The Swampers.”
-I caught up with him recently, and we spoke about Annette Snell, the R&B singer who died in a terrible plane crash on April 4, 1977, just hours after completing her first recording session at the studio.
-Johnson remembered her well, and recalled her powerful drive and enormous talent.
-He also spoke about his younger brother Earl, an engineer who tragically lost his life in the same plane crash.
+I contacted him recently, and we spoke about Annette Snell, the R&B singer who died in a terrible plane crash on April 4, 1977, just hours after completing her first recording session at the studio.
+Johnson remembered her quite well, and recalled her powerful drive and enormous talent.
+We also spoke about his younger brother Earl, an engineer who tragically lost his life in the same plane crash.

 –The Jimmy Johnson Interview–